 Craving a little more kick in your food?
-If you’ve been struggling to find good Sichuan restaurants in Hong Kong that offer the real gulping-down-water, sweating-and-on-the-verge-of-tears kind of spice that these dishes are known for, then you’re in luck.
-From dan dan noodles to spicy hotpot, we’ve scoured the city in search of Hong Kong’s best tongue-numbing Sichuan food.
+Sichuan cuisine is definitely your go-to, and there is no shortage of restaurants in the city offering that sweat-and-tears-inducing spice you crave.
+Once you get started, you’ll find that there is more to Sichuan food than that oh-so-familiar mouth-numbing feeling: there is also a wide variety of cooling dishes that offset the adventurous flavour as well.
+From dan dan noodles to spicy hotpot, we’ve scoured the city in search of Hong Kong’s best Sichuan food.
 Whatever it is you’re in the mood for, this list of standout restaurants is calling your name.

-Behind Twelve Flavors’ striking, traditional Chinese exterior is some of Hong Kong’s best Sichuan Food.
-The must-try here is the Boiled Fish with Pickled Cabbage ($198), made with Hakka, Yun Nan, and Sichuan pickled cabbages, boiled in a soup with white raddish, ginger, pig oil, chili, and fish.
-If that doesn’t sound appealing, go for the restaurant’s signature Numbing and Spicy Dried Hot Pot ($38 per pot + $22–$48 per ingredient).
+Behind Twelve Flavors’ striking, traditional Chinese exterior is some of Hong Kong’s best Sichuan food.
+The must-try here is the Boiled Fish with Pickled Cabbage ($198), made with Hakka, Yun Nan, and Sichuan pickled cabbages, boiled in a soup with white radish, ginger, pig oil, chilli, and fish.
+If that doesn’t sound appealing, go for the restaurant’s signature Numbing and Spicy Dried Hot Pot ($38 per pot and $22–$48 per ingredient).
 Diners pick from 25 different ingredients, which are then stir fried in a secret sauce and 12 different kinds of spices.

 Man Jiang Hong

-Named after a famous Song dynasty Chinese poem, Man Jiang Hong—which literally translates to “a pot full of red”—features dishes so spicy they will have you seeing red.
+Named after a famous Chinese poem from the Song dynasty, Man Jiang Hong—which literally translates to “a pot full of red”—features dishes so spicy they will have you seeing red.
 The signature dish here is Spicy Chicken in Sichuan Chilli Sauce ($148 for half a chicken, $288 for a whole chicken), which is thought to be one of the best in Hong Kong.
 The cold, tender chicken slices are soaked in a deep pool of glistening red chilli sauce, and the spice hits you after a few seconds, but you keep on eating, because it’s just so damn tasty.

 Liu Yi Shou Chong Qing Hot Pot